zappala/cedarhills-blog/content/candidate-questions.md

   we continue our current efforts.
 Metering will ultimately be the solution but let’s wait to see where the state goes.

+**Ben Bailey**: $2 million for meters is a lot of money.
+Let's continue with our current program of educating the citizens and having set watering days.

 ## Question 9

 ***